-Form of assessment: acknowledgement of attendance and a test on the knowledge covered in the course programme.
+Form of course credit: Confirmation of attendance and course credit a test on the knowledge covered in the course programme.

-11. Course: 'Etiopathogenesis, morphology, diagnosis, differentiation and surgical treatment of congenital and acquired maxillofacial malformations".
+11. Course: 'Etiopathogenesis, morphology, diagnosis, differentiation and surgical treatment of congenital and acquired maxillofacial malformations'.

 to acquire detailed expertise in the epidemiology, aetiopathogenesis, diagnosis and syndromic treatment of patients with maxillofacial malformations.